rsdoiel/stngo/notes.md

 + stnfilter - filters syntax stream by date rand returning a JSON blobs
 + stnreport - report generator that renders the JSON blobs into a userful format (e.e.g plain text summary, comma separated value file)
   + if there are more cells of data than the report requires the right hand cells are concatendated by semi-colons

+# Todo

++ merge Entry.Occurrence with Start and End